Tom Monaghan: Ave Maria School of Law

-The Ave Maria School of Law, previously located in Ann Arbor, Michigan, opened its doors in 2000, and received full accreditation from the American Bar Association in 2005.
-The school was a dream of several professors from the Catholic University of Detroit Mercy, who publicly left that institution when it allowed several pro-choice members of the Michigan Supreme Court to appear at the school's annual "Red Mass".
+The Ave Maria School of Law, previously located in Ann Arbor, Michigan, opened its doors in 2000 and received full accreditation from the American Bar Association in 2005.
+The school was a dream of several professors from the Catholic University of Detroit Mercy, who publicly left that institution when it allowed several pro-choice members of the Michigan Supreme Court to appear at the school's annual "Red Mass."
 Professors Stephen Safranek, Mollie Murphy, Richard Myers and Joseph Falvey, setting out to form a new orthodox Catholic law school, presented their idea to Monaghan (who had previously been a strong supporter of opening a new law school at Franciscan University) to provide significant funding through his Ave Maria Foundation.
 Together they enlisted Bernard Dobranski, Dean at The Catholic University of America's law school and former Dean of Detroit Mercy's Law School, to lead up the new school as dean.
 Monaghan served as president of the school's Board of Governors.

 Faculty members have included conservative legal scholar and Supreme Court nominee Judge Robert Bork.
 Supreme Court Justice Antonin Scalia assisted in developing the school's curriculum, and the school's first annual Ave Maria Lecture was presented by Supreme Court Justice Clarence Thomas in 1999.
 The school's stated goal is to educate competent moral attorneys who will influence all aspects of the legal profession and advance natural law theory.
-The Ave Maria Law School graduated its last Michigan class in the Spring of 2009 and relocated to Naples, Florida permanently immediately thereafter.
+The Ave Maria Law School graduated its last Michigan class in the spring of 2009 before relocating to Naples, Florida.